reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

-This pattern is so common that it can be abbreviated as `{!reach} .timeRemaining`.
+This pattern is so common that it can be abbreviated as `{!rsh} .timeRemaining`.

 ### `implies`